Astro-chemistry/OPD-LASEX-GMTJ/README.md

 # OPD-LASEX-GMTJ Tools

-Welcome to the repository for tools developed by the **LASEX/OV** group (Gabriel Pampolha, Juan Maldonado, Maria Cavalcante, Thiago Bueno) during observations at the Observatório do Pico dos Dias (OPD), specifically for the **SPARC4** instrument on the 1.6m telescope.
+Welcome to the repository for tools developed by the **LASEX/OV** group during observations at the Observatório do Pico dos Dias (OPD), specifically for the **SPARC4** instrument on the 1.6m telescope.
 This repository is intended to assist current and future observers in efficiently planning, selecting, and analyzing extragalactic targets.

 ---